nhlives/GoogleSmartHomeSignedJWT/README.md

  Finally, a command application is not too practical for production.
 This application creates a token that expires in 60 minutes.
  If you port this to a website, IIS must have "Load Profiles" set to "true" or the Crypto API will fail.

- The final token is returnd as a JSON:
+ The final token is returned as a JSON:
  {"access_token":"ya29.c.Ko8Bxgf8jeot3E8Y_6tzdpKOIj4LI7-TYnCxnWoF71EW2uCU0xZReIPpP-REVRh6eeV4tMB6ARQiQzeGq_PM9QWpo__at2H2PdXZZUsfbP3ZSlfqA-kztdtCOJD9TXQJPMCfU0fteBX_C_OWceA3YeOcLjBzVtpaL36e5qW0ZuYGndo2-txq_GpQQVpxET3D8aU","expires_in":3599,"token_type":"Bearer"}

+ Use this token to report state or request sync.